thorek/gama/libs/tutorial/tutorial.md

 From our entity definition besides the muations two queries were generated `car` to get a _Car item_ by its `id` and `cars` to get a list of cars, probably filterd, sorted and paginated.

-Let's check how to get the data (that is the _Seed_ data) from the API.
+Let's check how to get the data (that is currently the _Seed_ data) from the API.

 <table width="100%" style="font-size: 0.8em">
 <tr valign="top"><td width="50%"> Request </td> <td width="50%"> Response </td></tr>